-Determining Primacy Between Medicare and Us - We will be the primary payer for persons with Medicare age 65 and older if the policyholder is actively working for an employer who is providing the policy holder's health insurance and the employer has 20 or more employees.
-Medicare will be the primary payer for persons with Medicare age 65 and older if the policyholder is not actively working, and the Member is enrolled in Medicare.
-Medicare will be the primary payer for persons with Medicare age 65 and older if the employer has less than 20 employees and the Member is enrolled in Medicare.
+Determining Primacy Between Medicare and this Plan - We will be the primary payer for persons age 65 and older with Medicare coverage if the Subscriber is actively working for an employer who is providing the Subscriber's health insurance and the employer has 20 or more employees.
+Medicare will be the primary payer for persons age 65 and older with Medicare coverage if the Subscriber is not actively working and the member is enrolled in Medicare.
+Medicare will be the primary payer for persons with Medicare age 65 and older if the employer has less than 20 employees and the member is enrolled in Medicare.

-We will be the primary payer for persons enrolled with Medicare under age 65 when Medicare coverage is due to disability if the policyholder is actively working for an employer who is providing the policyholder's health insurance and the employer has 100 or more employees.
-Medicare will be the primary payer for persons enrolled in Medicare due to disability if the policyholder is not actively working or the employer has less than 100 employees.
+This Plan will be the primary payer for persons under age 65 with Medicare coverage when Medicare coverage is due to disability if the member is actively working for an employer who is providing the member's health coverage and the employer has 100 or more employees.
+Medicare will be the primary payer for persons enrolled with Medicare due to disability if the member is not actively working or the employer has less than 100 employees.

-We will be the primary payer for persons with Medicare under age 65 when Medicare coverage is due to End Stage Renal Disease (ESRD), for the first 30 months from the entitlement to or eligibility for Medicare (whether or not Medicare is taken at that time).
+This Plan will be the primary payer for persons under age 65 with Medicare coverage when Medicare coverage is due to End Stage Renal Disease (ESRD), for the first 30 months from the entitlement to or eligibility for Medicare (whether or not Medicare is taken at that time).
 After 30 months, Medicare will become the primary payer if Medicare is in effect (30-month coordination period).

-When a Member becomes eligible for Medicare due to a second entitlement (such as age), We remain primary.
-But this will only apply if the group health coverage was primary at the point when the second entitlement took effect, for the duration of 30 months after becoming Medicare entitled or eligible due to ESRD.
+When a Member becomes eligible for Medicare due to a second entitlement (such as age), we remain primary, if we were primary at the point when the second entitlement became effective, for the duration of 30 months after the Medicare entitlement or eligibility due to ESRD.
 If Medicare was primary at the point of the second entitlement, then Medicare remains primary.
 There will be no 30-month coordination period for ESRD.

-Members with Medicare and Two Group Insurance Policies - Based on the primacy rules, if Medicare is secondary to a group coverage (see Medicare primacy rules); the primary coverage covering the Member will pay first.
-Medicare will then pay second, and the coverage covering the Member as a retiree or inactive employee or Dependent will pay third.
-The order of primacy is not based on the policyholder of the group health insurance.
+Members with Medicare and Two Group Insurance Policies - If Medicare is secondary to a group coverage (see Medicare primacy rules), the primary coverage covering the Member will pay first, Medicare will pay second, and the coverage covering the Member as a retiree or inactive employee or Dependent will pay third.
+The order of primacy is not based on the group health insurance subscriber.

-If Medicare is the primary payer due to Medicare primacy rules, then the rules of primacy for employees and their spouses will be used to determine the coverage that will pay second and third.
+If Medicare is the primary payer due to Medicare primacy rules, then the rules of primacy for employees and their Spouses will be used to determine the coverage that will pay second and third.
+The rules of primacy can be found under the heading "Double Coverage on Spouses."

-Your Obligations - You have an obligation to provide Us with current and accurate information regarding the existence of other coverage.
+Your Obligations - You have an obligation to provide us with current and accurate information regarding the existence of other coverage.

-Benefits payable under another coverage include benefits that would be paid by that coverage, whether or not a claim is made.
-It also includes benefits that would have been paid but were refused.
-This is due to the claim not being sent to the Provider of other coverage on a timely basis.
+Benefits payable under another coverage include benefits that would be payable under that coverage, whether or not a claim is made, and benefits that would have been paid but were refused because the claim was not sent to the Provider of other coverage on a timely basis.

-Your benefits under this Booklet will be reduced by the amount that such benefits would duplicate benefits payable under the primary coverage.
+Your benefits under this Benefit Booklet will be reduced by the amount that such benefits would duplicate benefits payable under the primary coverage.

-Out Rights to Receive and Release Necessary Information - We may release to, or obtain, from any insurance company or other organization or person any information which We may need to carry out the terms of this Booklet.
-Members will furnish to Us such information as may be necessary to carry out the terms of this Booklet.
+Anthem's Rights to Receive and Release Necessary Information - We may release to, or obtain, from any insurance company or other organization or person any information which we may need to carry out the terms of this Booklet.
+Members will furnish to us such information as may be necessary to carry out the terms of this Booklet.